If you’re not sure what to do in Cappadocia, then you’ve come to the right place.

 5. Stay In A Cave Hotel

-Thanks to the unique geological properties of the rock formations in Cappadocia, troglodytes carved cave dwellings out of them.
+Thanks to the unique geological properties of the soft volcanic rock formations in Cappadocia, troglodytes carved cave dwellings out of them.
 While the majority of them are no longer inhabited, the tradition of living in caves has not died out.

 Nowadays, travelers can experience a part of that history by staying in one of the many cave hotels in Cappadocia.
 These cave hotels are an upgrade from the more primitive kind, and feature modern luxuries such as free WiFi, private bathrooms, cozy decor, and comfortable amenities.